 For the men who grow their beards with a true sense of pride, it means following a higher set of principles.
 Respect begins with a daily grooming routine.

-When it comes to shampoos they will de-gunkify your beard, but it’s a give and take relationship.
-Not only will they remove the excessive oils, but they’ll also remove the good natural oils you need, stripping the hair of protection.
+When it comes to shampoos, they will de-gunkify your beard, but it’s a give and take relationship.
+Not only will they remove the excess oils, but they’ll also remove the good natural oils you need, stripping the hair of protection.

-To balance this out you’ll want to wash you beard with shampoo once a week or every two weeks.
-Use a high quality shampoo and stay away from harsh detergents when possible; just look over the ingredients on the label.
+To balance this out, you’ll want to wash your beard with shampoo once a week or every two weeks.
+Use a high-quality shampoo and stay away from harsh detergents when possible; just look over the ingredients on the label.

 Conditioner is critical, yet it’s often overlooked.
-Once the beard has been shampooed you need to give it a bit of nourishment back.
-The oils in conditioner will leave behind a smooth, protective layer over the hair, making it feel smooth and appear shinny.
+Once the beard has been shampooed, you need to give it a bit of nourishment back.
+The oils in conditioner will leave behind a smooth, protective layer over the hair, making it feel smooth and appear shiny.

 It also strengthens the cuticle to help fight and prevent unwanted tangles.
-As an added plus the coating also helps to retain moisture and reduce static electricity.
+The coating also helps to retain moisture and reduce static electricity.
 Check out the Viking Revolution Beard Wash & Beard Conditioner Set, which will take care of both your shampooing and conditioning needs.

-Blow dry your beard on low heat or gently pat dry with a towel.
-If you’re not in a rush then let your beard air dry on it’s own.
+Blow-dry your beard on low heat or gently pat dry with a towel.
+If you’re not in a rush, then let your beard air dry on its own.
+Simple enough.

-Before you pick up the brush you’ll want to comb through your beard while it’s still wet.
-(After the shower) This helps remove any excessive hairs that may be damaged and at the end of their lifecycle.
+Before you pick up the brush, you’ll want to comb through your beard while it’s still wet.
+(After the shower) This helps remove any excess hairs that may be damaged and at the end of their lifecycle.

 In a nutshell, beard oil helps to replace the natural oils lost when you wash your beard.
 It can help soften your whiskers up and make them more manageable.
 The enjoyable massage also encourages blood-flow and assists in moisturizing the beard.

 It can be a circus act trying to tame your beard on your own.
 When you want to change your style up and make it stick, a dab of beard wax such as Honest Amish Original Beard Wax will do the trick.

-When you ready to give beard balm a try the first step begins after you give your beard oil a moment to sink in.
+When you ready to give beard balm a try, the first step begins after you give your beard oil a moment to sink in.
 A good beard balm to try is Viking Revolution’s Beard Balm with Sandalwood Scent.
-Place a small amount between your thumb and finger tip just as you would with the mustache wax.
-Rub it together till warm, then message the balm into your beard.
+Place a small amount between your thumb and fingertip just as you would with the mustache wax.
+Rub it together till warm, then massage the balm into your beard.

-For the longest time other billionaires and successful business like him have worn beards: Phil Knight, James Simons and Pierre Omidyar just to name a few.
+For the longest time, other billionaires and successful businesses like him have worn beards: Phil Knight, James Simons and Pierre Omidyar, just to name a few.